ooni/probe-cli/docs/design/dd-008-richer-input.md

 In [#1620](https://github.com/ooni/probe-cli/pull/1620), we started to modify the `./pkg/oonimkall` package to support richer input.

-Before this diff, the code was not using a loader for loading inputs for experiments, and the code roughly looked like this:
+Before this diff, the code was not using a loader for loading targets for experiments, and the code roughly looked like this:

 ```Go